-- Pour cooked vegetables into food processor or use a potato masher or immersion blender.
+- Pour cooked vegetables into a food processor, or use a potato masher, or an immersion blender.
 Pulse about 5 times, rearranging squash with a spoon if necessary to get an even chop.
-Mixture should not be smooth--just slightly chunky.
+The mixture should not be smooth--just slightly chunky.

 - Thoroughly mix eggs with a fork, whisk, or immersion blender.
 Add to squash along with bread crumbs, salt, sugar, and pepper.
 Fold ingredients together and pour into a well greased 1 to 1-1/2 quart oven-safe dish or individual dishes as pictured.